0xFableOrg/0xFable/docs/architecture.md

 Once both players have joined the game, it starts automatically (currently the first joining player goes first, this can be changed in the future).
-Joining involves two transactions (for essential technical reaons, see later), one to join, and one draw the initial hand of cards.
+Joining involves two transactions (for essential technical reasons, see later), one to join, and one to draw the initial hand of cards.
 Once this is done for every player, the UI is rendered, showing the player's hand and the game board.

 Let's assume player A goes first.
 Here is how A's turn goes: